PF Flyers: Current models

-In 1958, PF Flyers created the first athletic endorsement, of which was Bob Cousy of the Boston Celtics, to market PF Flyers with the "All American" model, which was a basketball shoe similar in design to the Converse Chuck Taylor basketball shoe.
+In 1958, P.F.
+Flyers created the first athletic endorsement, of which was Bob Cousy of the Boston Celtics, to market P.F.
+Flyers with the "All American" model, which was a basketball shoe similar in design to the Converse Chuck Taylor basketball shoe.
 A reissue was released in 2009, of the "Bob Cousy Lo" that featured a Gullwing Closure of the top lace grommet.
 In 2017, New Balance re-released the "All American" model, featuring Fresh Foam used in New Balance's active line of shoes.
-On June 27, 2022, PF Flyers released a limited edition "Bob Cousy Hi Top" to celebrate the 2022 season of the Boston Celtics.
+On June 27, 2022, P.F.
+Flyers released a limited edition "Bob Cousy Hi Top" to celebrate the 2022 season of the Boston Celtics.